 - Make sure that your address and e-mail information are up-to-date, that your immunization record has been filed with the Student Health Center, and that parking tickets and library fines have been paid

-Join us for a half-day personalized visit to the University of Miami School of Business Administration.
-Tour our award-winning facility and meet current MBA students and the graduate business admissions team.
+Join us for a half-day on-campus information session at the University of Miami School of Business Administration.
+Sit in on an MBA class and talk one-on-one with current MBA students about their experience.